ogcincubator/dev-exercise-template/README.md

 ### Developer Workflow

 * Fork a template repository similar to this one, which should contain a blank docker compose and pygeoapi config file.
-* Create a PR to the upstream repo, which should trigger the GitHub actions.
+* If necessary, enable GitHub actions on the fork.
+* Do the necessary changes to docker-compose.yml and the pygeoapi configuration file.
-* Wait for the tests to pass.
+* Push the changes to the fork and wait for the tests to pass.
+* You can also test the GitHub actions locally, using [act](https://github.com/nektos/act)

 ### GitHub Actions